jkobject/jkobject.github.io/_pages/review of papers.md

 it turns out to display 5 questions about super enhancer and if they truly are mechanistically different.
 And a framework to find it out.

-> how do gene dependancy relate to SEn? using the same Crispr screening technique One Should Compute SEn without using merging of regular one according to the paper.
-Might help answering the question as well.
+_how do gene dependancy relate to SEn? using the same Crispr screening technique One Should Compute SEn without using merging of regular one according to the paper.
+Might help answering the question as well_

 ### Super-Enhancers in the Control of Cell Identity and Disease -- Denes Hnisz, Brian J. Abraham, Tong Ihn Lee
 _very important_

-> might be interesting to reuse softs such as DeepPeakCaller and DeepBind
+_might be interesting to reuse softs such as DeepPeakCaller and DeepBind_

-> Maybe one might find the equivalent of superENhancer for lesser TF type when looking only at these.
+_Maybe one might find the equivalent of superENhancer for lesser TF type when looking only at these._

-> Sen are concepts associated with TF master TF, enhancer, cell fate, cell differenciation/pluripotency (see for of Pr.
-Gioele La manno EPFL, transcription regulation (cis & trans) (also via enhancerRNAs),
+_Sen are concepts associated with TF master TF, enhancer, cell fate, cell differenciation/pluripotency (see for of Pr.
+Gioele La manno EPFL, transcription regulation (cis & trans) (also via enhancerRNAs), _

-> it would be valuable to identify the master transcription factors that control all cell states.
+_it would be valuable to identify the master transcription factors that control all cell states._

-> if alteration in superenhancer drive cell specificity. what if some cancer were some form of local valley in cell specificity out of which the cell can't escape. this could be seen by looking at differences in superenhancer region through stages of cancer or types of cancer from a same cell line through the eyeyes of what La Manno has done.
+_if alteration in superenhancer drive cell specificity. what if some cancer were some form of local valley in cell specificity out of which the cell can't escape. this could be seen by looking at differences in superenhancer region through stages of cancer or types of cancer from a same cell line through the eyeyes of what La Manno has done._

-> when you look at Senh accross cell lines and cancers and you see ~ a thiord which are cell line specific. do the other 2/3 are shared accross cell? cell types? cell groups? random noise, i.e. not acual Senh?
+_when you look at Senh accross cell lines and cancers and you see ~ a thiord which are cell line specific. do the other 2/3 are shared accross cell? cell types? cell groups? random noise, i.e. not acual Senh?_

 First the discovery that super enhancer are linked with cancer hallmark, disease SNPs, specific per cell types, linked with specific core transcription factors, miRNA ncRNA. might explain cell diff, fate, etc.. they create feedback loop. can be transcribed into eRNA (which may contribute to gene activation) and are not only enriched in TF but also in RNA Polymerase II, Cofactors, and Chromatin Regulators.
 It is also a dataset of 86 cell type (human)